 In practice, establishing that P(1) is true is called the "base case" and in most cases is straightforward.
 Establishing that $P(k) \Rightarrow P(k+1)$ is referred to as the "induction step," or in this book (and elsewhere) we will typically refer to the assumption of P(k) as the "induction hypothesis."
 This is perhaps the most mysterious part of a proof by induction, since we are eventually trying to prove that P(n) is true and it appears we do this by assuming what we are trying to prove (when we assume P(k)).
 We are trying to prove the truth of P(n) (for all n), but in the induction step we establish the truth of an implication, $P(k) \Rightarrow P(k+1)$, an "if-then" statement.
-Sometimes it is even worse, since as you get more comfortable with induction, we often do not bother to use a different letter (k) for the index (n) in the induction step.
-Notice that the second formal assertion never says that P(k) is true, it simply says that P(k) were true, what might logically follow.
+Sometimes it is even worse, since as you get more comfortable with induction, we often do not bother to use a different letter P(k) for the index P(k) is true, it simply says that if P(k) were true, what might logically follow.
 We can establish statements like "If I lived on the moon, then I could pole-vault over a bar 12 meters high."
 This may be a true statement, but it does not say we live on the moon, and indeed we may never live there.